michaelt/streaming-bytestring/README.md

 or indeed

-    produceLines :: ByteString m r -> Producer ByteString m r
+    produceLines :: ByteString m r -> Pipes.Producer ByteString m r

-Here the types clearly express the transition from the world of amorphously chunked byte streams to the world of significant individual ByteStrings.
+Here the types clearly express the transition from the world of amorphously chunked bytestreams to the world of significant individual ByteStrings.

+`produceLines` however we express it is a somewhat dangerous idea, since as we imagined it, it places no restriction on the length of the individual lines (a point taken account of in `conduit`)